sighthoundinc/data-api-utils/README.md

 - `--filterMinutesRestrict`: An optional restrict filter.
 See notes for filterMinutesModulo

 #### Download Clips:
-**Note: a GCP service key must be available to download event clips.
-By default, the script looks for the key at `/data/keys/gcpbai.json`, but you can change the `GCP_SERVICE_KEY_PATH`  to point to the correct location.**
+**Note: To download clips you must be logged into a Google User account with read access to the bai-rawdata bucket.
+Login with `gcloud auth application-default login`**
 - `--downloadEventClips`: Optional flag to download the video clips of the queried events if they exist in the bai-rawdata GCP bucket
 	- Must be used with the `--output` flag
 - `--output`: The output directory to download the event clips to